-SISTER CITY PROJECT
+SISTER SCHOOL PROJECT

-CAS has become the sister school of Rural Mixed School “Chacayá Number Two,” a program serving 124 kindergarten through sixth grade students in the Central American country of Guatemala.
+CAS has become the sister school of Rural Mixed School “Chacayá Number One,” a program serving 124 kindergarten through sixth grade students in the Central American country of Guatemala.
 The school serves children in the small town of San Antonio Chacayá, located in a mountainous area that produces large quantities of coffee.

 One interesting fact about the school is that the first language for many students is the indigenous dialect tz’utujil, and that children learn to read, write and speak Spanish while in the school.
 Also, during part of the school year students help their families pick coffee beans for many hours early in the morning and late in the afternoon, and must attend their classes from 7:30 a.m. until 12:30 p.m.
 Think about that next time you feel your day is long!

 This year, CAS will be raising funds for the Chacayá School library, which currently has a very small number of books.
 (See the picture below).
 The Community Service Club will be planning fundraising projects this fall.
 Stay tuned for the details of their work.